ageller/BASE9_utils/README.md

 and each row will contain these data for every star sent through sampleMass.

-  ## Adding Noise to simCluster data
+  ## Adding noise to simCluster data
-  To test for completeness, synthetic nosie modeled after the noise in the observational data may be added to the simulated data from simCluster.
-To do so require the
+  To test for completeness, synthetic noise modeled after the noise in the observational data may be added to the simulated data from simCluster.
+To do so requires the file.df file from the sampleMassAnalysis.ipynb code, the simulated phot file (file.sim.out), and the add_sim_noise.py code.
+To code requires two flags to be set.
+The -n flag requires the name of the cluster and the -m flag requires the minimum Gaia G magnitude for which to apply noise to stars with G magnitudes in between 20 and -m.
+For example, to run the code on NGC 188 for stars dimmer than G=12 the command is
+  ` python3 add_sim_noise.py -n NGC_188 -m 12 `

+  This will produce the output file simCluster.phot which has noise added to simulated data for stars in the G magnitude range -m to 20.
+This simCluster.phot may then be run through the parallelized version of sampleMass in the say way as described above and the results can be used to test for completeness.